Prelude: Threads

 Through her mask, as she carefully vialed, then bagged and sealed in the false stone box container the last of the vile powder, Tulint sighed in self-disgust.
 Once she sealed the false brick, she carefully moved to the wagon with it, and slid it into position, closing the pallet with four real bricks to hide the last false one with the other five she'd filled over the last few hours.
 Lifting her mask only once she was safely out of the lab, the gnomish woman shook her head to herself, as she carefully stripped the gloves as well, tossing both into a sealed furnace she'd insisted be in the basement facility that vented out in the dark night sky.
 "One more shipment, one more deal, and one more betrayal of your own conscious Tuli." she reminded herself softly, as she left the basement, and headed out of the warehouse and quarry and back into town to her 'graciously' provided accomodations.
 "Then your debt will be paid, you'll be free of your damned foolishness and the debt you took on with the Vorgi.
 After that I'm getting out of this Ascended forsaken valley."

 As Tulint returned to her room at the Broken Pickaxe, a hole in the wall bunkhouse that she'd been holed up in by Vorgi's own orders, she strolled in front of the mirror the room came with.
 It was an old thing, the glass far from clear, but still useable enough.
 That damn dwarf had her feeling decades older than she was, though not looking it.
 The gnome who stared back in the reflection was both familiar and foreign to Tuli.
 Tulint Zittlidrosp was her full given name, a pharmacist, a chemist classically trained and formally educated in the medicinal arts.
 She had been born in the area, in Vorgistal in fact, but hadn't been back for at least a decade.
 Unknown to her, her schooling so far away in Valewyr, part-way across the world, had in large part been paid for not by savings her father had squirreled away as he'd told her, but with loans from one Kurik Vorgi, the founder of the Vorgistal quarries, and some might argue the founder of the settlement of Vorgistal itself.
 Debts that, when she'd returned home after nearly a decade of schooling abroad, she'd returned to find out her father and mother had both perished of frost fever two years previous.
-Waiting for in their old home had been Kurik and a few of his thugs.
+Waiting for her in their old home had been Kurik and a few of his thugs.
 They'd made clear in no uncertain terms that all the debt was hers.
 However in that threat, there was a promise.
 Give us just a year, not so long for the likes of a gnome or dwarf, a year of your skills and expertise, and all will be forgiven and repaid.

 Tuli chuckled to herself, as she poured herself a glass of wine.
 Its not like they'd treated her poorly, as she moved back to look at herself in the mirror.
 They'd kept her parent's old home in good shape, they'd kept her well fed and in wine, and all at their expense.
 They'd actually helped her sell her parents' old place and gotten a fair price for it too, hence why her service was only a year.
 However what they'd made her do well...she'd been one of the lucky ones.
 Originally she'd be responsible for a team of three chemists, the most knowledgeable of the three.
 However the other two over the course of the year, had at some point or another, let their state of extreme caution go lax.
 Once would have been all it took.
 All Tuli knew of what happened next to them was that their bodies were never found and the nights they'd been snatched up by some of Vorgi's men, there was some sort of flickering glow, like a big fire, from inside the quarry pit.
 She could take a guess however, and shuddered at the thought.

 She eyed herself up and down in the mirror again, to remind herself that she was alive, well, and unchanged, even putting down the wine and doing a very thorough inspection.
 Thankfully yes, the small gnomish figure staring back at her was in fine health physically.
-Only a little over two and a half feet tall, which was average for a gnome, though slightly on the lean side, likely from stress, likely on the low side of forty-five lbs.
+Only a little over two and a half feet tall, which was average for a gnome, though slightly on the lean side, likely from stress, likely on the low side of forty-five pounds.
 Her smoky-grey white hair kept trimmed to just below the shoulder, and as she wore it most days, it was up in a loose bun.
 She undid it now, letting it fall and shaking out her head.
 Her piercing oval eyes were a bright aquamarine, nearly luminous.
 This brightness was normal for gnome kind, though her hue and color were much more unique.
 She wore a simple dress and petticoat now, the lab gear left behind to burn.
-These clothing were splotched a little, showing mild burns and melding of their starry blue and soft yellow pattern, but those chemical marks held more pleasant memories from plying her intended craft.
+These clothes she wore now were splotched a little, showing mild burns and melding of their starry blue and soft yellow pattern, but those chemical marks held more pleasant memories from plying her intended craft.
 Her skin similarly had little spots and splotches of very pale, or very dark staining here and there, though nothing substantial, nor very much of it.
 Two marks on her face, one cheek, one near the jaw, from a solution she over heated in university during an experiment, another on her arm where she'd fumbled some acid when learning to make a specialized corroding agent meant to free petrifying victims, though the recipe of it escaped her these days.

 In fact, most all of what she'd learned in school escaped her at current, though she truly hoped that was merely trauma and stress of the last year of her life.
 The basics she did remember she held on to like a lifeline, a simple healing salve and potion, a general anti-toxin, and a few basic stimulants she knew how to make ready supplies of.
 She finished the glass of wine, and though she considered it, she thought better of another.
 "You have a few more days in this hell yet, Tuli, you'll need your wits tomorrow." she reminded herself.
 "Vorgi is insistent that you travel with this shipment, see it delivered, and see the coin delivered to him.
 Only then are you a free woman."